-Our education system is just one of the reasons we’re ranked the most liveable city in the world – for the fifth year in a row.
-Melbourne was given a perfect score for education from the Economist Intelligence Unit’s Global Liveability Survey 2015.
+Our education system is just one of the reasons we’re consistently rated one of the world's most liveable cities.
+Melbourne was given a perfect score for education from the Economist Intelligence Unit’s Global Liveability Survey 2018.

 Here are some other facts about Melbourne’s education system:

-- Melbourne is ranked second in the QS Best Student Cities 2016 rankings
+- Melbourne is ranked third in the QS Best Student Cities 2018 rankings

 - Two universities in Melbourne are ranked in the world’s top 100 universities.
-The University of Melbourne world ranking is 33 –making it Australia’s highest ranked university.
-Monash University is ranked 73.
+The University of Melbourne (Australia’s highest ranked university) and Monash University.

 Your children will benefit from more than academic achievement when they study in Australia:

 - Our healthy environment and lifestyle will help your children maximise their potential

 - Our varied curriculum will help ensure they learn a diverse range of life skills.